FGasper/p5-Promise-ES6-XS/README.md

     … in this library it’s:

         Promise::XS::all( $promise1, $promise2 );

-- Currently `finally()` does not recognize returned promises.
-Hopefully that will change in the future to match ECMAScript’s standard.

 See [Promise::ES6](https://metacpan.org/pod/Promise::ES6) for an interface that imitates ECMAScript promises more closely.